syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 ### Serialize unbound rows

-By default, SfDataGrid allows you to serialize the unbound rows settings.
+By default, Data Grid allows you to serialize the unbound rows settings.
 You can disable the unbound rows serialization by setting the [SerializationOptions.SerializeUnBoundRows](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SerializationOptions.html#Syncfusion_UI_Xaml_Grid_SerializationOptions_SerializeUnBoundRows) to `false`.

 {% tabs %}
 {% highlight c# %}